 Somewhere in the confusing story, the main character did move from shearing sheep in Australia to raising sheep on a British isle.
 I have no clue about where in the story this happened.
 Wyld made a big deal out of the mysterious and deadly attacks on sheep by something.
 Was it brutal nature, delinquent teenagers, delusions, or something evil and ethereal?
 I never found out.
 The main character has horrific scars on her back, which she refers to several times.
 I have no clue about what happened to create them or what they meant to the main character.

 Nothing explains to me why the reviews are all positive and why Wyld has won awards for her writing.

-So have you read Death by Black Hole or other essays by Tyson?
-What did you think of them?
+Have you read All the Birds, Singing by Evie Wyld?
+What did you think of it or what did you understand?
 Write.
 Tell this little bit of the world what you thought.

 - The author's web site

 - Emily Donaldson's review iin The Toronto Star

 - Caroline Leavitt's review in The Boston Globe